carybdea/scripts/powershell/Remote Desktop/README.md

 In order to set a Remote Desktop Connection on Windows :
 * Remote Desktop must be enabled
 * You must have permission to connect, so you must be on the list of users allowed to connect.
-* And you must have network access to the remote machine (You may need to allow Remote Desktop connections through the firewall.)
+* You must have network access to the remote machine (You may need to allow Remote Desktop connections through the firewall.)

 The main purpose of this tool is to provide a quick way to check the first two conditions.
 This tool can also be used to check who can use Remote Desktop on your network as part of a security audit.